PrincetonUniversity/VST/progs/pile/README.md

 DEMONSTRATION OF MODULAR VERIFICATION OF MODULAR PROGRAMS

- * If you just want to learn how module linking works in VST proofs, read _only_ section 2 of this paper:n
+ * If you just want to learn how module linking works in VST proofs, read _only_ section 2 of this paper:

    Abstraction and Subsumption in Modular Verification of C Programs
     by Lennart Beringer and Andrew W. Appel,